MicrosoftDocs/OfficeDocs-O365ITPro/Office365-MileIQ/give-access-mileiq-admin-center.md

 ## How do I access the MileIQ admin center?

-You can access the MileIQ admin center at [https://admin.mileiq.com](https://admin.mileiq.com/) once you have set up an account with a Business Administrator role.
+You can access the MileIQ admin center at [https://admin.mileiq.com](https://admin.mileiq.com/) after you set up an account with a Business Administrator role.

 ### Assign a user to the Business Administrator role